jfrogren/portfolio-arkivet/content/post/data-analysis-meeting-with-ss-and-mk.md

 Furthermore we reformulated the aim and RQs so that they look like this now:

->Study purpose and research questions
+>Study purpose and research questions <br>

-> The overarching aim was to investigate the awareness and attitudes towards public involvement in research on ageing and health among 60+ citizens in Sweden.
+> The overarching aim was to investigate the awareness and attitudes towards public involvement in research on ageing and health among 60+ citizens in Sweden. <br>

-> Research question 1: What are the awareness and attitudes towards active involvement in research among 60+ citizens in Sweden?
+> Research question 1: What are the awareness and attitudes towards active involvement in research among 60+ citizens in Sweden? <br>

 > Research question 2: How do the willingness of 60+ citizens to be actively involved in research on ageing and health relate to age, gender, level of education, economic situation, and perceived health?